carmine560/trading-peripheral/README.md

 ## Known Issue ##

-  * For the extraction of the order status, I assume there are 1 to 10 pairs of orders (a pair consists of a position and repayment order) for day trading on margin.
+  * The extraction of the order status assumes 1 to 10 pairs of orders for day trading on margin, with each pair consisting of a position order and a repayment order.
+It does not support multiple pages of the order status.

 ## License ##